#312 · 3-26-26 · Catherinian Russia

 The Soldier Who Became Russia's Voice

-His ode “Felitsa,” addressed to Catherine the Great in 1782, made him famous almost overnight.
-Catherine was delighted — the poem praised her wisdom while gently mocking the courtiers around her, and it did both with a directness that no one had yet dared.
-That directness was not a literary pose.
-It was character.
-Derzhavin spent his entire administrative career doing what he did in ”Felitsa”: reporting what he observed, naming what he saw, refusing to soften the record.
-As governor of Olonets and then Tambov, he had constant conflicts with the nobility and the bureaucracy because he actually tried to administer.
+His ode “Felitsa,” addressed to Catherine the Great in 1782, made him famous overnight.
+The poem praised her wisdom while mocking the courtiers around her, and it did both with a directness no one had yet dared.
+That directness was not a literary pose; it was character.
 He was fired from more positions than most officials ever held.

 The ESTJ who ran provinces and wrote odes with equal directness, Derzhavin understood that the highest praise and the fiercest accountability were different expressions of the same blunt honesty.